sparshjain265/Compiler_Optimizations_and_Program_Analysis/README.md

 # Course Evaluation

 Three written tests and Programming Assignment.
-50 percentage of the total marks will be for Programming Assignment.
+Division of the marks will be disclosed in the first class.
 # Class Schedule
  Monday, Tuesday and Friday in the slot B. Room Number 306.